pranjalpruthi/tina-test/README.md

 This feature was added collaboratively by Pranjal and Watchdogbro.
 # Tina Test Project
 This is a quick fix for a typo in the README file.
+## Documentation Updates
+This section provides better documentation for the project.